thehyve/puppet-gb_backend/README.md

 | `gb_backend::keycload_realm` || keycloak realm. |
 | `gb_backend::keycload_client_id` || keycloak client id. |

-## Application db connection parameters
+## Application db parameters

-Database parameters used by the application to establish connnection.
+Database parameters used to create database if it does not exist and used by the application to establish connnection.
+*Note:* Creationg of the databse supported only for `localhost` db host.
 *PostgeSQL* is used by default at the moment.

 | Hiera key | Default value | Description |